Minh-A/ARIMA-AutoARIMA/README.md

-# ARIMA_Dacon
+# ARIMA & AutoARIMA
-Dacon Jeju Card Project With Arima Algorithm
+to Dacon Jeju Card Project

 Used Algorithms are ARIMA & Auto ARIMA